Any month of the year, discover more of what makes Tucson a special place when you attend a signature annual event, like

 (November 18, 2017)

 The largest perimeter bicycling event in the U.S. was started here in 1983 and now attracts 9,000 cyclists of all ages and abilities with main rides of 106, 76, 54, 37 and 28 miles and several Fun Rides on Saturday before Thanksgiving annually.

 All Souls Procession

 (November 5, 2017)

 With an estimated 150,000 participants, Tucson's one-of-a-kind processional performance blends aspects of All Souls Day and Dia de los Muertos for what has been called "one of the most inclusive and authentic public ceremonies in North America today".

 Tucson Marathon, Marathon Relay & Half-Marathon

 (December 9, 2017)

 Mild Tucson winter weather adds to the popularity of this Boston Marathon-qualifying foot race on what has been called "one of the prettiest courses in the country," from the town of Oracle to the town of Catalina, since 1995.

 Tucson Tamal & Heritage Festival

 The Southwestern tradition of making tamales for Christmas is shared by local amateur and professional cooks who compete with savory and sweet recipes for the benefit of festival attendees who sample and purchase them.

 A Southwest Nutcracker

 21st Annual Christmas at San Xavier Concert

-A Tucson tradition, this exclusive concert of sacred and secular Christmas songs set at Mission San Xavier del Bac benefits restoration and preservation of the 300-year-old National Historic Landmark known as "The White Dove of the Desert."
+A concert of sacred and secular Christmas songs, performed by Sons of Orpheus with Tucson Arizona Boys Chorus/Tucson Girls Chorus at Mission San Xavier del Bac to benefit restoration and preservation of the 300-year-old National Historic Landmark, which has been called "Sistine Chapel of North America."

 NOVA® Home Loans Arizona Bowl

-Tucson is a college sports town with passion for its local teams - but on New Year's Eve weekend fans welcome the Arizona Bowl, a post-season college football bowl game certified by the NCAA and held at Arizona Stadium, University of Arizona.
+Tucson is a college sports town with passion for its local teams - but on New Year's Eve weekend fans welcome the Arizona Bowl, a post-season collegiate football bowl game certified by the NCAA and held at Arizona Stadium, University of Arizona.

 Featured You Might Also Like